dynamicwebpaige/azure-workshop/README.md

-# azure-workshop
+# Azure ML Studio Workshop Materials
-Collection of resources for the May 27th workshop on Azure ML Studio.
+Collection of presentations related to Azure ML Studio.

+**May 27**: Half-day workshop at the Houston Microsoft campus.
+**June 1**: 2-hour course for MIS students at University of Houston